nils-n/keep-walking/README.md

 - User and Login/Logout functionality using a Custom User Model : [LearnDjango - Django Best Practices: Custom User Model](https://learndjango.com/tutorials/django-custom-user-model)
 - To retrieve a custom attribute when clicking a button while using also arrow functions : [Stackoverflow - $(this) is selecting window object instead of clicked element jquery [duplicate]](https://stackoverflow.com/questions/49449325/this-is-selecting-window-object-instead-of-clicked-element-jquery)
+- Cookie setup for handling CSRF Tokens when using AJAX [Github](https://github.com/realpython/django-form-fun/blob/master/part1/main.js) as referenced in this blog post [Django and AJAX Form Submissions – Say 'Goodbye' to the Page Refresh](https://realpython.com/django-and-ajax-form-submissions/)
+C

 ### Content